-This slideshow charts the rise and fall of the Washington Market, from its earliest days to its destruction in 1960.
-Click the arrow to the right to advance to the next image.
+The images at the bottom of the post charts the rise and fall of the Washington Market, from its earliest days to its destruction in 1960.

 The sun has barely risen, but the horses and delivery wagons forming a steady stream from Dey to Canal Streets since nightfall have to share the road again.
 Rats scurry back into the maze of wooden sheds with their vegetable scraps as an early-to-rise New Yorker walks briskly down Washington Street, market bag in hand.
 He wants to be sure to get the day's choicest fish, to be glimpsed jumping in their tanks.
 Not far behind him is a housewife, coming to the market for some young turkeys, chickens, and ducks.
 She places these in the basket her servant carries alongside her, next to the butter which has a separate tin cover.
 Soon the market is in full swing, with vendors prominently shouting out the fresh spinach and kale from New Jersey, bundles of rhubarb and asparagus from Long Island, and baskets of strawberries from the Carolinas.